Canpake/Canpake.github.io/content/2-design/common-issues.md

 <img src="https://i.imgur.com/X3F6wXP.png" width="300px"/>

-This is an issue even if it rarely occurs, as thousands of students are going to be seeing these questions, and it's likely that they'll come across the problem at least once.
+As thousands of students are going to be seeing these questions, you should always make sure that there is no chance that a question will end up having this issue.

-A few techniques in [4.1.
-Introducing 'Randomness'](#41-introducing-randomness) can help you avoid getting duplicate values, but once again, the best option is to design your question such that it never comes across this issue in the first place.
+A few techniques in [3.1.
+Introducing 'Randomness'](/3-coding-techniques/introducing-randomness) can help you avoid getting duplicate values, but once again, the best option is to design your question such that it never comes across this issue in the first place.